-When a woman is born, each of her ovaries has hundreds of thousands of eggs, but they remain dormant until her first menstrual cycle, when she starts to ovulate, which occurs during puberty.
-At this time, during adolescence, the pituitary gland secretes hormones that stimulate the ovaries to produce female sex hormones, including estrogen, which helps the woman develop into a fertile woman.
-At this time, women begin releasing eggs as part of a monthly period called the menstrual cycle.
-Approximately once a month, during ovulation, an ovary discharges a tiny egg that reaches the uterus through one of the fallopian tubes.
+When you are born, each of your ovaries has hundreds of thousands of eggs, but they remain dormant until your first menstrual cycle, when you start to ovulate, which occurs during puberty.
+During adolescence, the pituitary gland secretes hormones that stimulate the ovaries to produce female sex hormones, including estrogen, which help you develop into a fertile woman.
+At this time, you begin releasing eggs as part of a monthly period.
+Once a month, during ovulation, an ovary discharges a tiny egg that reaches the uterus through one of the fallopian tubes.
 Unless fertilized by a sperm while in the fallopian tube, the egg dries up and is expelled from the uterus.

 There is no doubt: You need to ovulate before you can get pregnant.
 And your chances of conception depend on the egg and sperm meeting at the right time.
-But ovulation often doesn't happen, and you won't know.
-Or it happens irregularly or at an inopportune time.
-So it makes sense to understand just what's going on with those precious eggs of yours, especially if you want to improve your chances getting pregnant faster.
+But ovulation often doesn't happen, and you won't know, or it can happen irregularly or at an inopportune time.
+So it makes sense to understand just what's going on with those precious eggs of yours, especially if you want to improve your chances of getting pregnant faster.

-It wasn't that long ago that people (even doctors!) seriously believed you had three to four days before and three to four days after ovulation to get pregnant.
-And there are still many people today who believe this.
-Nothing is further from the truth.
+It wasn't that long ago that people (even doctors) seriously believed you had three to four days before and three to four days after ovulation to get pregnant, and there are still many people today who believe this.
+Yet nothing is further from the truth.

 Newest studies have shown that you only have the four to five days BEFORE ovulation and the day of ovulation to get pregnant.